Davan Maharaj was not your typical UTC undergraduate.

 Mattawa said that selecting Maharaj was an overdue honor.

 “Davan deserves this more than any other UTC alumnus I know.
-It’s a great thing for the university to recognize him,” Mattawa said.
+It’s a great thing for the university to recognize him,” said Mattawa, a recent MacArthur Fellows Program Genius Grant recipient.
 “Choosing Davan for such an award shows that UTC is operating at a high national and international level when it comes to training leaders for the future.”

 From Maharaj’s perspective, winning the 2016 Distinguished Alumnus Award put a marker on a very important period in his life – a period of discovery.